-- Responsible parties and co-operation partners: Finnish Transport Infrastructure Agency, ELY Centre Transport and Infrastructure Departments, local authorities, parishes and other private landowners. - Schedule: continuous.
+- Responsible parties and co-operation partners: Finnish Transport Infrastructure Agency, ELY Centre Transport and Infrastructure Departments, local authorities, parishes, landscaping operators and gardening enthusiasts, housing companies and other private landowners. - Schedule: continuous.

 Options will be developed for preventing extensive plantings of Japanese rose along motorways and other dual-carriageway roads while linking removal of invasive alien species to other road improvement works.
+Prevention measures will be put in place on the road network no later than as part of competitive tendering procedures for new area maintenance contracts.